juandarr/todo-react-django/README.md

 - [ ] Add new features (In progress)
   - [ ] Add the option to use drag and drop to set a customized order.
     - I am using DnD-kit, to add drag and drop in TaskList type components
+    - Another candidate is [react-dnd](https://react-dnd.github.io/react-dnd/about).
+Pick the best library and move on
   - [ ] Better description box (as a kind of note)
   - [ ] Add filters to sort the tasks by certain parameters